mautic/developer-documentation-new/docs/rest_api/contacts.rst

    * - ``order``
      - An array of advanced order statements
    * - ``select``
-     - An array of fields to include in the lead data, ID is required.
+     - An array of fields aliases to include in the lead data, ID is required.
 If not provided, all fields are returned.

 Advanced filtering